RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 ### Question # 98 - There are two reasons to conduct a test of the organization’s recovery from backup in an environment other than the primary production environment.
 Which of the following is one of them?
 A. It is good to invest in more than one community.
-B. You want to approximate contingency conditions, which includes not operating in the primary location     .
+B. You want to approximate contingency conditions, which includes not operating in the primary location.
 C. It is good for your personnel to see other places occasionally.
 D. Your regulators won’t follow you off-site, so you’ll be unobserved during your test.
 Answer: B.